Augustine Francis Schinner: Retirement and legacy

-On December 17, 1925, Pope Pius XI accepted Schinner's resignation as bishop of the Diocese of Spokane.
+On December 17, 1925, Pope Pius XI accepted Schinner's resignation as bishop of Spokane.
 After his resignation, Schinner served as a missionary in Bolivia until 1928.
 After returning to Milwaukee, he spent the rest of his life serving as chaplain for the Sisters of the Divine Savior in Milwaukee.

-Augustine Schinner died of pneumonia at St. Mary's Hospital on February 7, 1937, at age 73.
+Augustine Schinner died of pneumonia at St. Mary's Hospital in Milwaukee on February 7, 1937, at age 73.
 He was buried in Holy Cross Cemetery in Milwaukee.